slalom-consulting-ltd/terraform-guidelines/README.md

 ### Comments

 Use Markdown for this, as many fmt and parsers break when you add comments into your TF with hashes and slash star comments.
+Some say it helps.
+Make sure to add descriptions to your variables and outputs.

 ### One resource per file

 **Exception**: By all means group resources - where its really makes logical sense, security_group with rules, routes with route tables.

+The style suggestion follows the standard practice in most development languages, it helps you navigate your code in your editor.
+Editing the same file in multiple locations is unhelpful.

 ## Be Specific

 You have 2 choices with dependencies.
 Live on the bleeding edge, or fix your versions.
-I recommend being in control.
+I recommend being in control [That's fixing the version].

 ### Fix the version of Terraform you use